Luidog/fms-api-client/README.md

   filemaker.utilities.js      |      100 |      100 |      100 |      100 |                   |
   index.js                    |      100 |      100 |      100 |      100 |                   |
 ------------------------------|----------|----------|----------|----------|-------------------|
+npm ERR! code ELIFECYCLE
+npm ERR! errno 1
+npm ERR! fms-api-client@1.4.5 test: `nyc _mocha --recursive  ./tests --timeout=30000 --exit` npm ERR!
+Exit status 1 npm ERR! npm ERR!
+Failed at the fms-api-client@1.4.5 test script. npm ERR!
+This is probably not a problem with npm.
+There is likely additional logging output above.

+npm ERR!
+A complete log of this run can be found in: npm ERR!     /Users/luidelaparra/.npm/_logs/2018-09-17T00_51_31_914Z-debug.log
 ```
 <!--/@-->